GermanBrainRot/Project-Galileo/README.md

 In the case of particles interacting in the wild, the interactions are too rare to meaningfully contribute to overall predictions.
 Also, nearby interacting branches tend to interfere away in the unitary picture, making it look a bit like a single measurement.

+In other words: this is a *good* adjustment - because there is a good chance that the empirical implications *on the dynamics* could have been missed so far.

+*Another* empirical prediction of my model (which *doesn't* live in the dynamics), however, *immediately confirms* that this modified dynamics is *closer to truth* than the traditional picture - and it's right at the heart of my philosophy. *Even without Special relativity*, my picture already encodes a causal order.
+So, we can naturally ask whether when Alice and Bob reconstruct an interaction record between an entangled particle pair they get a consistent outcome.

+**Experiment says YES**, thereby proving that the fact must have existed at interaction.

 Honestly, it would seem that this is just something that hitherto, nobody except Barandes (who thought this would *follow* rather than being new) has seriously considered - even though the philosophy (measurement *is* interaction) was there at least since Everett.
 The only concern about including this as another axiom was "but it would break unitary evolution!"

 *And*?
 So long as we break it subtly and in a well-motivated way that makes our understanding *more* consistent, that shouldn't be a problem, right?
 When the math gives us no reason to assume that the Born rule ought to be applied only in special situations and philosophy demands laws of the universe to be - well - universal, this fix is probably a good idea.

-It was only upon further reflection that it occured to me that the conventional choice to represent unitary evolution via tensor math may have contributed to people not daring to make this move: they did not quite know how to.
+It was only upon further reflection that it occurred to me that the conventional choice to represent unitary evolution via tensor math (which I ditched *solely* on the ground that I didn't understand why it was "necessary") may have contributed to people not daring to make this move: they did not quite know how to.
 If your formalism is solipsistic and interaction is more of an embarrassing practical necessity imposed from outside the map, it's difficult to even *imagine* how to do this.
 And imagine encoding this refinement into a modified Schrödinger equation - oh, the horror!

 The only thing that you have to swallow is that we no longer have a *group* of linear operators to encode evolution, but a only monoid, as the Born rule - while it *does* preserve the norm - is *not* injective.
-Or, if you represent the system as multiple individual agents (sparse encoding for practical numerical computations), it becomes a category with some lossy morphisms (which leads to a reinterpretation of path integrals in general simply as repeated morphism chaining in a suitable category and "making the morphisms shorter").
+Or, if you represent the system as multiple individual agents (sparse encoding for practical numerical computations), it becomes a category with some lossy morphisms (which leads to a reinterpretation of path integrals in general as repeated morphism chaining in a suitable category and "making the morphisms shorter" as we take $dt\to 0$).
 But weren't y'all hunting for the holy grail of why the past appears different from the future?
 Well, there's your answer: it's because it *is* different from the future.

-Notice that this simple fix *does* make predictions.
-It may be subtle, but math that is *known* to be different should make different predictions at least in *some* scenarios that people far more experienced than me should be able to find.

-But you know what?
-If the changed predictions that come from the Born axiom are too subtle to be tested anytime soon, don't use it.
-It's an interesting interpretive twist so mathematicians and philosophers are finally happy to work with this.

-But **do** use the notational tweak Barandes and later I made!
-It does even less to change the theory as such - but it makes it *so much more practical* and *in particular* enables us to think of imposing constraints like Lorentz invariance in a whole new way (which to my knowledge, I have the honor of being the first one to point out, as my formulation is much clearer):
+But this is not all this notational tweak does!
+On top of making Quantum Mechanics make sense, it enables us to think of imposing constraints like Lorentz invariance in a whole new way (which to my knowledge, I have the honor of being the first one to point out, as my formulation is much clearer):

 Let $S$ be the global configuration space (a cartesian product over the possible configurations or all protagonists) and $\mathrm{Iso}(S)$ be the isomorphism group on S.